In 1958, Swedish-based Hagstrom started manufacturing electric guitars and basses.

 Super Swede DeLuxe: The Hagstrom Guitar History So Far focuses on Hagstrom’s guitar production.
 213 pages, richly illustrated.
 Language: English.

-Super Swede DeLuxe: The Hagstrom Guitar History So Far by Swedish author and musician Mikael Jansson can be ordered internationally through The Book Depository where Swedish visitors can purchase the book through Bokus.
+Super Swede DeLuxe: The Hagstrom Guitar History So Far by Swedish author and musician Mikael Jansson is available for Swedish visitors to purchase the book on Bokus.